The Kalanchoe plant, an easy to grow winter blooming houseplant increasingly popular as a Christmas plant blooming when many other plants rest.

 Kalanchoe blossfeldiana, a small thick leaved succulent grows about 12 inches tall.

 This delightful member of the Crassula family like the popular Jade plant is suited to growing indoors.

 The attractive flower panicle, a cluster of many, small, tiny bright oranges, yellow, red, pinks and white flowers sits attractively above the plant’s leaves.
 New shoots appear regularly throughout the winter months providing a continuous display.

 Kalanchoe’s grow as potted plants but also do well in outdoor areas that mimic their native land of Madagascar.

 How To Care For Kalanchoe Care

-The plant grows well outdoors in USDA zones 8-10 during the summer months.
+This indoor plant also grows well outdoors in USDA zones 8-10 during the summer months.
 The low-maintenance Kalanchoe thrive in the low humidity of winter households.
 For strong and healthy plants, use the following care tips.

 Soil For Kalanchoe

-The Kalanchoes do very well in a well-drain soil designed for succulents and cacti.
+The Kalanchoes houseplant will do very well in a well-drained soil designed for succulents and cacti.
 For good soil drainage, mix in plenty of sand or perlite with some peat moss.